williamazevedodepaula/mashgin-assignment/README.md

 ### prerequisites

 The application was designed to be run with **docker** and **docker-compose**.
 So it encapsulates all the configuration complexity.
-More ahead, in the README of each project, I will describe how to run the services without docker, but it is strogly recommended that you prefer to run it using docker.
+More ahead, in the README of each project, I will describe how to run the services without docker, but it is strongly recommended that you prefer to run it using docker.

-So, before initiating the application, it is necessary to have docker and docker-compose installed:
+So, before starting the application, it is necessary to have docker and docker-compose installed:

-1. [Install Docker](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-repository/). **WARNING:** this link points to docker installation for '''UBUNTU'''.
+1. [Install Docker](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-repository/). **WARNING:** this link points to docker installation for **UBUNTU**.
 For other distributions, search for the correct link in the page
 2. [Configure docker for non-root user](https://docs.docker.com/v17.12/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)
 3. [Install Docker Compose](https://docs.docker.com/compose/install/)
 4. Install Node 14 and NPM

 ### Installation

-1. First create a **.env** from the **.env.example** (in the root of this project):
+1. First, create a **.env** file from the example **.env.example** (in the root of this project):

 ```
 cp .env.example .env
 ```

-This .env file already have all the necessary information, but you can change the Ports in which each service will run.
+This .env file already has all the necessary information, but you can change the Ports in which each service will run.
 By default, the following ports will be used:

 * **api**: 3000
 * **frontend**: 3001